 Keep My Car / House

-You might ask, what about my vehicle, can I keep my car or do I have to include it in the Chapter 7 bankruptcy?
+You might ask, what about my car… can I keep my car or do I have to include it in the Chapter 7 bankruptcy?
 And the answer is yes.
 You have list all your assets in a bankruptcy, and a car or house is an asset, even if you’re financing it.

-The next issue is, if I list it, can my keep my car or home in a Chapter 7, and answer is that it really depends.
-Usually, people do keep the home or car, but there a few wild card variables now.
-First, you have to of course stay current on the car or house payments, because you don’t a free car or house in Chapter 7 bankruptcy.
+The next issue is, if I list it, can my keep my car or home in a Chapter 7 bankruptcy, and answer is that it really depends.
+Often, people can keep the home or car, but there a few variables now.
+First, you have to, of course, stay current on the car or house payments, because you don’t a free car or house in Chapter 7 bankruptcy.

 What Can be Kept

 Or maybe that tax refund that you may get this year?
 Do we consider that thing you gave to your ex or brother or cousin, or that family debt you paid back 3 months ago?
-And where ever did all that money go you got from that big settlement or retirement disbursement you took 2 years ago?
+Or that money your daughter owes you?
+And where ever did all that money go you got from that big settlement you got 2 years ago?

 The theory is that the more income you earn, the greater the chance you can afford to pay some debt.
-If you can afford debt repayment, then you’re not eligible for Chapter 7.
+If you can afford debt repayment, then you’re not eligible for Chapter 7 bankruptcy.

 You may earn a lot of money, but maybe it all goes to taxes, or a mortgage.
 To try to be fair, Congress made a formula to filter out high-earning people with debt so Chapter 7 bankruptcy is only for those who truly need it.
 The means test looks at:

 - Earned income you’ve (and the household) earned the past six months.